 - Monday 14 May: Launch event, featuring the Epsom and St Helier Hospital choir, 1pm, St Helier main reception.
 Come listen and join in

 - Tuesday 15 May: Drop in event, 2-4pm, MacMillan Butterfly Centre, Epsom Hospital.
 A chance to chat or ask questions to health and social care professionals

 - Wednesday 16 May, ‘I Did It My Way Café’, 2-4pm, Pink Room, St Helier Hospital.”

 - Visit the main receptions at Epsom or St Helier hospitals during the week for information of events and available support

-- Use personal experiences of end of life to contact us and provide feedback on our end of life strategy
+- Use personal experiences of end of life to provide feedback – see the End of Life care strategy by clicking here

 - Offer practical support to those who may be struggling with end of life, such as helping with shopping or dog walking

 - Volunteer at a local hospice or charity.
-You can find out more about Epsom and St Helier support groups and charities here: www.epsom-sthelier.nhs.uk/our-charities-and-support-groups.
+You can find out more about Epsom and St Helier support groups and charities by clicking here.